 GreenPan’s professional-caliber cookware is immensely popular among home cooks who want to elevate their kitchen games, and the Revolution Ceramic collection maximizes the benefits of ceramic cookware while adding some high-tech touches.

-GreenPan’s ceramic coating is nonstick and non-toxic, and its texture allows you to sauté and brown with less oil.
+The texture of GreenPan’s ceramic nonstick coating allows you to sauté and brown with less oil.
 These durable pots and pans have a hard-anodized aluminum core to expertly conduct heat alongside minerals in the coating to prevent chipping or cracking.
 They also feature magnetic bases to ensure even heat transfers on all cooktops.
 Finally, GreenPan Revolution Ceramic cookware is oven-safe up to 600 degrees, though the lids can only handle up to 390 degrees.
 And it's all dishwasher-safe.

 Induction Safe: No | Maximum Temperature: 350 degrees | What's Included: 7-inch fry pan, 10-inch fry pan